 Growing up, my parents always said: “You can become whatever you want.
 We are in America.
 It’s the land of opportunities.”
 On the contrary, they also told me I should become a doctor, nurse, and etc. But I knew that wasn’t what I wanted.

-I liked fashion, from the nitty-gritty to all the allure and glamour it came with.
+I liked fashion.
+From the nitty-gritty to all the allure and glamour it came with.
 However, how do you know what you want to be if you don’t know what you want?

 I knew my passion was in the art of manipulating fabrics, embroidery, and beading.
 I loved embroidering paj ntuab (Hmong story cloths) and draping fabrics on my Barbies since I was a child.

-Therefore, my decision to go into fashion design was not a hard choice.
+For that reason, my decision to go into fashion design was not a hard choice.
 The decision came naturally to me.
 I chose to do what I love.
 Although my parents didn’t really agree, they went along with it.

 Assessing myself, I knew I had already acquired most of the skills that were needed in this career.
 This helped pushed me even more in the direction of a fashion designer.
 You can read my blog on the 3 must have skills you need as a fashion designer here.